shaunagm/actionrising/CONTRIBUTING.md

 ### Your First Code Contribution

-Unsure where to begin contributing to Atom?
-You can start by looking through the issues
+Unsure where to begin contributing to ActionRising?
+You can start by looking through the issues.

 ### Pull Requests